 Low Income Credit

-- Credit will be granted where the household's total gross annual income does not exceed one hundred twenty percent (120%) of the most recent federal poverty guidelines issued by the U.S. Department of Health and Human Services.
+The household's total gross annual income must not exceed one-hundred-twenty percent (120%) of the most recent federal poverty guidelines issued by the U.S. Department of Health and Human Services.

 Applicants must reside, and be the head of the household, at the service address.

 Applicants must provide the names, ages and incomes of all persons residing in the household.
 Persons listed must be consistent with those appearing on income tax forms and or other benefit documentation.

 Applicants must provide documentation of any and all income and financial assistance for all family members

 in the household and submit it with the application.
 Additional verification may be required.